austinjp/edin-improvements/README.md

 In any page add a custom field called "image_focus".
 Set the value to be any valid `background-position` CSS value e.g. `top left` or `center right` etc. This will be used by the "grid" page and "hero" elements to ensure that the focal point of any image is kept in the frame when a featured image is cropped.

+Th thumbnail images are aligned by plain HTML+CSS.
+The hero background image is not so easy to modify, because the Edin theme is not "pluggable", so this is achieved by using JavaScript to update the HTML dynamically.

 ## Alter text in footer

 Footer text mentioning Edin and Wordpress is removed by the child theme.